Opening Weekend: Jeremy Denk Plays Schumann’s Piano Concerto

 From Robert Schumann, one of the quintessential figures of music’s Romantic era, we have a Piano Concerto proudly bearing all the hallmarks of Romanticism.
-It is explosively virtuosic: As he did much of his piano music, Schumann intended the Piano Concerto for his wife and muse, Clara Schumann, perhaps the most brilliant keyboard virtuoso of her generation; this Concerto’s demands testify to her ability.
-But what’s more, it is a work rife with searing expressivity, discernible, as with much of Schumann’s music, as a dialogue between the composer’s alter egos: Florestan, the masculine (in eighteenth-century parlance) and extroverted; and Eusebius, the feminine voice of tenderness and pathos.
-Contained within the Concerto’s pyrotechnic vigor, then, is a deeply human statement, as dramatically compelling as it is sheer thrilling to the ear.
+It is explosively virtuosic.
+As he did much of his piano music, Schumann intended the Piano Concerto for his wife and muse, Clara Schumann, perhaps the most brilliant keyboard virtuoso of her generation; this concerto’s demands testify to her ability.
+But what’s more, it is a work rife with searing expressivity, discernible, as with much of Schumann’s music, as a dialogue between the composer’s alter egos: Florestan, the masculine (in 18th-century parlance) and extroverted; and Eusebius, the feminine voice of tenderness and pathos.
+Contained within the concerto’s pyrotechnic vigor, then, is a deeply human statement, as dramatically compelling as it is thrilling to the ear.

 Patrick Castillo ©2014

-As a student composer in Vienna, Schubert could not help but be engulfed by the towering achievements of Haydn, Mozart and Beethoven.
-In Schubert’s Symphony No. 2, the instrumentation, slow introduction and the use of a minuet third movement instead of a Beethovenian scherzo all point to the influence of Haydn’s London symphonies in particular.
-In the Allegro vivace body of the first movement, the trick of presenting the main theme in the strings at a pianissimo dynamic and then repeating it fortissimo with the full orchestra channels Haydn’s sense of humor.
+As a student composer in Vienna, Schubert could not help but be engulfed by the towering achievements of Haydn, Mozart and Beethoven (who had by then debuted eight of his nine symphonies).
+Like Beethoven before him, Schubert used the instrumentation and general outline of Haydn’s final London symphonies as a point of entry.
+In Schubert’s Symphony No. 2, the instrumentation, slow introduction and the use of a minuet third movement instead of a Beethovenian scherzo all point to Haydn’s influence.
+One particular trick found all over Haydn’s symphonies comes in the Allegro vivace body of Schubert’s first movement, when the main theme enters in the strings at a pianissimo dynamic before being repeated fortissimo by the full orchestra.

-The Andante second movement takes the form of a theme and variations.
-The theme is simple and song-like, but its second half adds a playful extra measure that keeps the phrasing from getting stale.
+The Andante second movement takes the form of a theme and variations, with a simple and song-like theme that adds a playful extra measure in its second half.
 The climactic fourth variation moves to C minor, which returns as the surprising key center for the Menuetto.
 Before the finale launches, four introductory measures bridge the harmonic distance back to the home key of B-flat major.
-Then, like horses on the hunt, the orchestra gallops off at a Presto tempo, starting quietly and building suspense until the accumulated tension explodes in a forte declamation.
+Then, like horses on the hunt, the orchestra gallops off at a Presto tempo.

 Aaron Grad ©2016